Do White Candles Burn Faster Than Coloured?

 A Final Reflection

 When the flame flickers, its hue may catch the eye, but the true story of its endurance is written in the chemistry of the wax, the engineering of the wick, and the conditions of the room.
-So the subtle thermal advantage offered by darker pigments is negligible compared to the dominant factors that dictate burn rate.
+The subtle thermal advantage offered by darker pigments is negligible compared to the dominant factors that dictate burn rate.
 By focusing on material quality, proper wick trimming, and mindful burning practices, anyone can extract the maximum possible life from a candle—regardless of whether it glows in pristine white, soft ivory, or a cascade of jewel tones.
 In the end, the candle’s purpose transcends mere illumination; it becomes a vessel for ambiance, ritual, and personal expression, all the more satisfying when its flame burns steadily and cleanly, lighting the way for as long as intended.